How do I determine press capacity and specifications required?

 All Sutherland Presses come standard with I-PRESS® controls.
 Sutherland´s I-PRESS® Hydro is the most advanced press & automation control available in the market for servo hydraulic presses.
 I-PRESS® Hydro controls maximize the user's ability to explode the benefits of the servo hydraulic technology, with ease and precision through a user-friendly interface.

-Compression molding and servo hydraulic presses
+What is compression molding and servo hydraulic presses?

 Compression molding and servo hydraulic presses is a method of moulding in which the moulding material, generally preheated, is first placed in an open, heated mould cavity.
 The mould is closed with a top force or plug member, pressure is applied to force the material into contact with all mould areas, while heat and pressure are maintained until the moulding material has cured.
 The process employs thermosetting resins in a partially cured stage, either in the form of granules, putty-like masses, or preforms.

-PLC based machine controls vs circuit board, based controls
+PLC based machine controls vs circuit board, based controls?

-Industries are moving towards 4.0 level of data collection, machine monitoring and higher levels of safety which improve uptime.
+Industries are moving towards 4.0 level of data collection, machine monitoring and higher levels of safety which improve up time.
 Circuit board type controls are limited to the features that came with the press.
 I-PRESS® PLC based controls offer a full suite of features that other control builder call billable options.
 With I-PRESS® we can provide open architecture area in the PLC and HMI color touch screen so customization can be added as needed.

-Gap frame presses vs straight side
+Gap frame presses vs straight side presses?

 Gap frame presses are available in single point drive with smaller die areas or double point drive with larger left to right die areas.
 In most cases gap frame presses are in the smaller tonnage range from 350 ton and down.
 Straight side press frames offer higher rigidity and longer die life but cost a bit more due to stronger frames.